California Driver Handbook - Lane Control

 - Do not drive in a bicycle lane unless you are preparing to make a right turn or park.

 - Before merging into the bicycle lane, check to see there are no bicyclists.

 - If you are passing bicycle traffic, pass with at least 3 feet between your vehicle and the bicyclist, when safe to do so.

-- When you are making a right turn you must enter the bicycle lane no more than 200 feet before the corner or other driveway entrance.
+- When making a right turn, enter the bicycle lane no more than 200 feet before the corner or other driveway entrance.
 Do not drive in the bicycle lane at any other time.